Nicholas Walker

 Bio

-Nicholas Walker is a Professor of Music at The University of Michigan, a Fulbright Scholar, and a Past-President of the International Society of Bassists where he served as the Artistic Director and Convention Host of the 50th Anniversary Convention in 2017.
-He has diplomas from Rice University, the Nadia Boulanger Conservatoire de Paris, and Stony Brook University, where he earned his Doctorate in early music in 2004.
+Nicholas Walker is a Double Bassist, Professor of Music at the University of Michigan, a Fulbright Scholar, and Past-President of the International Society of Bassists, whom he has also served as Artistic Director and Convention Host.
+Mr. Walker has diplomas from Rice University, the Nadia Boulanger Conservatoire de Paris, and Stony Brook University, where he earned his Doctorate in 2004.

-Walker is an accomplished musician who brings a broad range of training and experience to the double bass: American social music, European concert music, modern and baroque, solo, chamber, and large ensemble collaborations.
-His enthusiasm and aptitude transcend arbitrary musical boundaries, and his exuberant and versatile performances have made him a sought-after performer in many styles.
+Mr. Walker is an accomplished musician who brings a broad range of training and experience to the double bass: orchestral, solo, chamber, social music, contemporary and early music.
+His enthusiasm and aptitude transcend arbitrary musical boundaries, and his exuberant and versatile performances have made him a sought-after performer in many genres.

-Walker’s passion for educating students in the art and practice of music is fueled by the conviction that music can elevate the human condition and build meaningful bridges between individuals and groups of people—as music ignites the empathy sectors in the brain, which in turn release oxytocin, building intimacy, and leading us all to compassion, morality, and love.
+Professor Walker’s passion for educating students in the art and practice of music is fueled by the conviction that music can elevate the human condition and build meaningful bridges between individuals and groups of people – that music ignites the empathy sectors in the brain, which in turn releases oxytocin, building intimacy, and leading humans to compassion, morality, and love.